osuosl/cs312/source/slides/10_nfs_ldap_email.rst

 NFS versions
 ------------

+.. rst-class:: build

 **NFSv2**
   Released in 1989 and only used UDP.
-In addition had 32bit filesize limitations as well as performance issues.
+In addition had 32bit filesize limitations as well as performance & security issues.
 Should not be used today.
 **NFSv3**
   Released in 1995, has support for either UDP or TCP and improves performance, large file support and other various fixes on the protocol.